 Refinancing student loans offers a lot more options.
 For example, you don’t just have to rely on banks.
 You can check out credit unions or companies that specialize in refinancing.

 Refinance student loans approval is dependent upon the lender.
 Each one has a specific set of criteria they look for, though there are standards that the majority of lenders seek:

 - Income and Expenses Report

 Before refinancing – as frustrating as this is – it’s important to know whether or not you’re in a solid financial position.
 Additionally, if you are refinancing federal loans, that’s different from refinancing private loans.
-Say you’re unable to make your payment and want to reduce it for a month or you can’t pay at all, you won’t get the flexibility you need.
-Try to anticipate, as best you can what the next 12-24-36 months looks like for you financially.
+Say you’re unable to make your payment and want to reduce it for a month or you can’t play at all, you won’t get the flexibility you need.
+Try to anticipate, as best you can what the next 12-24-36 months look like for you financially.

 Consider running a credit check before you approach lenders to see if you have any outstanding payments or unpaid bills.
-Afterwards, think about your current payments and if you’re making them on time.
+Afterward, think about your current payments and if you’re making them on time.
 If so, refinancing approval is that much easier.